STM Mentoring Programme

 • What to expect from the programme:

-• You can expect to hear back about your pairing/inclusion in the programme by December 2023
+• You can expect to hear back about your pairing/inclusion in the programme in early 2025

 • This is a voluntary program